Bulat-Ziganshin/fipe/README.md

 FIPE is FP-style approach to C++ implementation of CSP/Unix pipes paradigm.
 Multiple "processes" can be combined into a single pipe, where each process communicates only with preceding and following processes via "stdin" and "stdout" channels.
+NOTE: it lacks implementation ATM.

 # Design principles